polkhe/2024-04-22-Talk-PyConDE-Metaclasses/slides/metaclasses.md

 Some people think that Python is an objectifying language...
 Everything is an object!

-I prefer to think that Python is a very classy language!
-Everything has a lot of class!
+I prefer to think that Python is a classy language!
+Everything has class!

 Metaclasses help the language evolve (`__init_subclass__`, `__class_getitem__`).